JuliaGraphics/Luxor.jl/docs/src/basics.md

 You can specify points on the drawing surface using `Point(x, y)`.
 The default origin is at the top left of the drawing area, but you can reposition it at any time.
 Many of the drawing functions have an *action* argument.
 This can be `:nothing`, `:fill`, `:stroke`, `:fillstroke`, `:fillpreserve`, `:strokepreserve`, `:clip`, or `:path`.
 The default is `:nothing`.

-Y coordinates increase downwards, so `Point(0, 100)` usually lies below `Point(0, 0)`.
-This is the preferred coordinate system for much computer graphics software, but mathematicians and scientists may well be used to the y-axis increasing upwards...
+Y coordinates increase downwards, so `Point(0, 100)` is below `Point(0, 0)`.
+This is the preferred coordinate system for computer graphics software, but mathematicians and scientists may well be used to the y-axis increasing upwards...

 The main types you'll encounter in Luxor are: